Bitty Schram: Early life

-Born in Mountainside, New Jersey, Schram attended Jonathan Dayton High School, where she was a competitive athlete.
+Schram is from Mountainside, New Jersey, and she attended Jonathan Dayton High School, where she was a competitive athlete.
 She studied at the University of Maryland on a tennis scholarship and graduated with a degree in advertising design.
-Having known for a number of years that she wanted to act, she pursued roles in both film and television as well as Broadway theater.
 Bitty was a nickname she decided to use when she became an actress.
-Schram adheres to Judaism.
+Schram is Jewish.

 Career

 The role that initially brought her note was that of Evelyn Gardner, the Rockford Peaches' right fielder, in the Penny Marshall film A League of Their Own.
 Her character was the recipient of the classic admonition by manager Jimmy Dugan (Tom Hanks), "There's no crying in baseball!"
+Her character was also the mother of the obnoxious little boy, Stilwell.

-During 1993-95, she appeared in the original Broadway production of Neil Simon's Laughter on the 23rd Floor.
+During 1993–1995, she appeared in the original Broadway production of Neil Simon's Laughter on the 23rd Floor.

 In 2002, Schram landed a major role opposite Tony Shalhoub on the USA Network series Monk.
 She was released midway through the show's third season.
-The network stated they had "decided to go in a different creative direction with some of its characters."
+The network stated it had "decided to go in a different creative direction with some of its characters."
 The Hollywood Reporter reported that "some members of the series' supporting cast, including Schram, Ted Levine and Jason Gray-Stanford, attempted to renegotiate the terms of their contract[s]" and cited Schram's departure as evidence of the industry's "hard line against raise-seeking actors who aren't absolutely essential to the show."
 Levine and Gray-Stanford remained on the show.
-Natalie Teeger, played by Traylor Howard, replaced her character as Monk's assistant.
+Natalie Teeger, played by Traylor Howard, replaced Schram's character as Monk's assistant.
 Schram made a guest appearance on one episode of the show's eighth and final season, titled "Mr. Monk and Sharona".